akshayshanker/Fempres/readme.md

 ```
 The mpiexec command assumes a cluster with 5760 cores and names the estimates as `test_1` (see main body of script for system input definitions).

-Example HPC PBS job scripts are provided in `bashscripts` that configure a suitable cluster.
+Example HPC PBS job scripts are provided in `bashscripts` to configure a suitable cluster.

 Before running `smm.py`, ensure to specify the appropriate scratch drive on your cluster in the main block of `smm.py`: